October 15-17, Newark, Ohio

 Tour: Newark Arcade

 Get a sneak peek of the historic Newark Arcade before it opens.
 This tour is designed for a general audience.
-1.00 LU Credit.
+Approved for 1.00 AIA LU credit.
 TICKET REQUIRED.
+This tour is sponsored by OHM Advisors and the Huseman Group.

 Downtown Newark Infrastructure Tour

 When the time came to do work on the downtown square in Newark, the city decided to do something few do, do everything necessary at the same time and improve the functionality of the square.
 Since then, the city has restored two-way traffic, installed roundabouts, underwent sewer separation, and installed bio-swales.
 Come see first-hand the work completed with the firms that helped redesign the square and learn how all of this work was financed and managed at the city-level.
-2.25 HSW Credits.
+Approved for 2.25 AIA HSW Credits.
 TICKET REQUIRED.
+This tour is sponsored by OHM Advisors and the Huseman Group.

 The National Register of Historic Places: Creating & Amending National Register Historic Districts